 Around one in four women experience mental health problems in pregnancy and during the 24 months after giving birth.
-The NHS is committed to provide them with high-quality perinatal mental health care and has recently announced the rollout of 26 new dedicated Maternal Mental Health Services combining maternity, reproductive health and psychological therapy for women experiencing mental health difficulties linked to their maternity experience.
+The NHS is committed to provide them with high-quality perinatal mental health care and has recently announced the rollout of 32 new dedicated Maternal Mental Health Services (MMHS) offering psychological therapy for women experiencing moderate to severe or complex mental health difficulties arising from trauma or loss in the maternity, neonatal or perinatal context.

 The Maternal Mental Health Service (MMHS) in Devon aims to assess and offer treatment to women experiencing a moderate/complex, severe mental health issue directly arising from their maternity experience.